What are parasitic worms?

 Parasitic worms are disease causing worms that live inside the human body, or in animals, and their nourishment from their host.
 Some of the most common parasitic worms are pinworms (also known as threadworms), tapeworms, hookworms and roundworms.

 Parasitic worms lay eggs and contaminate food, water, air, faeces, pets and wild animals.
 They can also contaminate objects that are handled often by large numbers of people.
 Examples of these are toilet seats, door handles, paper bills and coins.
 These eggs enter the human body through the mouth, nose, anus, feet and hands.
 Inside the body, worm eggs lodge in the intestine then hatch, grow and multiply.

+What are the common types of worms?
 There are 3 types of parasitic worms:

 - Flat worms - for example, tapeworm

 - Roundworms - for example, threadworms and pinworms

 feed on the blood, tissue, fluids, or pieces of cells in the body of their hosts.
 These usually thrive in skin, mouth, gills or other outside parts of the body.
 They can also thrive internally and infect the blood and organs.
 These vary in size from being microscopic to longer than 20 metres.
 Tapeworms

 thrive in human intestines and feed on the partially digested food of their host.
 This environment is fully protected, making it a perfect place to grow and thrive.
 These simply survive by feeding off their host's nutrients.